Geographic data for journalists

 That's not to mention the hundreds of journalism classes and professors that have used Geocodio to teach data-driven journalism -- from the City College of New York to Northwestern University's Medill School of Journalism.

 News organizations pick Geocodio because of its ease of use, affordability, and flexible terms of use.
-Unlike most geocoders, you can upload a spreadsheet and use the results however you want without any licensing restrictions or attribution requirements.
+Unlike most geocoders, you can bulk geocode addresses by uploading a spreadsheet and use the results however you want without any licensing restrictions.

-With Geocodio, you can append additional data to address data, such as Census data, Congressional districts, state legislative districts, and more.
+With Geocodio, you can bulk lookup additional data related to an address, such as Census data, Congressional districts, state legislative districts, school districts, and more.

 Non-profits are eligible for a 5% discount.
 Just email us to add this discount to your account.